 Annual goals (and short-term objectives or benchmarks) represent how efforts will be directed to address the student’s needs as listed on the IEP.
 They focus on reducing the problems which result from the student’s disability and interfere with learning or educational performance.

-Kinds of Educational Goals
+Types of Educational Goals

-Most educational goals fall into one or more of the following areas: [See Profiles in Appendix]
+Most educational goals fall into one or more of the following areas:

 - Academic – reading, written language, spelling, math, science